hardikphalet/go-redis/README.md

 - No backward compatibility with older Redis versions is required.
 - No need to persist data to disk – this is an **in-memory** implementation.
 - Use only standard Go packages unless a third-party package is essential.

+# Dev logs

+- Taking inspiration from the Redis, first step for me would be to implement a multi-threaded TCP server.
+- Structure of this project is going to be simple.
+We have a server, handler, commands, store and a resp translation unit
+- In-memory store is easy to implement, but concurrency of writes and reads might pose an issue
+- Go provides a read-write mutex, might want to use it
+- Graceful shutdown also becomes an issue, since we are accepting requests on different goroutines
+- Go provides a WaitGroup, so will use it to implement graceful shutdown
+- Only major part that remain is:
+  1. Writer and reader for RESP protocol
+  2. Parsing and routing in handler
+  3. adding other redis commands